Byron/gitoxide/DEVELOPMENT.md

       needs a lot of resources and threads will do just fine.

 * **interruption of long-running operations**
-  * Use `git-features::interruptible::*` for building support for interruptions of long-running operations only.
+  * Use `git-features::interrupt::*` for building support for interruptions of long-running operations only.
     * It's up to the author to decide how to best integrate it, generally we use a poll-based mechanism to check whether an interrupt flag is set.
     * **this is a must if…**